sumotoy/screenkeys/README.md

 - Can send/receive infos in I2C,RS485,Ethernet or as USB Hid/Keyboard trough Teensy3 programming.
 - Interfacing with 3V3 or 5V systems.
 - Identify multiple buttons pressed.
+- If internal keyscan is not used it can be expanded to 128 switches.

 <b>FAQ:</b><br>
 <dl>